 Workplace support also benefits employers.
 Sixty-four percent of working parents who care for a child with special needs believe those responsibilities negatively affect their work performance.6 On the other hand, a study of the general population published by the Families and Work Institute shows that employees with a better work-life balance (38 percent) describe being highly engaged at work compared with those with low flexibility (12 percent), meaning that they are willing to go “above and beyond” to contribute to their maximum potential.7 They are also far less likely to look for a new job.

 Employers can ease the burden on individuals with disabilities and their caregivers – and boost productivity –by implementing programs that support employees in their careers and personal lives.
 However, if employment trends continue, many people with disabilities will never gain access to these benefits.

-All journeys have a beginning, and Voya is currently working with organizations including the National Down Syndrome Society, the Special Olympics and the U.S. Business Leadership Network to determine how we can best support people with special needs and their caregivers from an employment standpoint.
+All journeys have a beginning, and Voya is currently working with organizations including the National Down Syndrome Society, the Special Olympics and the U.S. Business Leadership Network (opens new window) to determine how we can best support people with special needs and their caregivers from an employment standpoint.
 We don’t have all the answers, but we know that we can have a positive impact.
 Whether it be through mentoring opportunities, support for diversity and inclusion programming or simply using our voice to raise awareness, we are committed to advancing retirement outcomes for this population – and helping them achieve the financial future they deserve.

 Securities and investment advisory services offered through Voya Financial Advisors, Inc. (member SIPC).
 Neither Voya ® nor its affiliated companies or representatives provide tax or legal advice.
 Please consult a tax adviser or attorney before making a tax-related investment/insurance decision.